goharbor/harbor/tests/testcases/Group1-user-management/1-07-LDAP-mode-general.md

-Test 1-07 - LDAP Mode general functions
+Test 1-07 - LDAP general functions
 =======

 # Purpose:

-To verify that Harbor's UI works properly in LDAP mode.
+To verify that Harbor's UI works properly.

 # References:
 User guide

 # Environment:
 * This test requires that a Harbor instance is running and available.
-* Harbor is set to authenticate against an AD or LDAP server. (auth_mode is set to **ldap_auth** .)
+* Harbor is configured with LDAP/AD authentication.
+Users are stored in an external LDAP or AD directory.
 * An Active Directory (AD) or LDAP server has been set up and it has a few users available for testing.

 # Test Steps: